Critically Acclaimed: New Novel 'THE REMEMBERING: Of Leather & Stone' Receives Rave Reviews from Readers' Favorite

 Where to Learn More

-Readers can explore additional reviews, the author’s biography, and more at the Readers' Favorite Book Reviews.
-Collins can also be reached through his Author Website.
+Readers can explore additional reviews, the author’s biography, and more at Readers' Favorite.
+Collins can also be reached through his Author Website - www.CharlesPaulCollins.com.

 Griffon House Media